Jammy2211/PyAutoGalaxy/docs/overview/overview_5_pixelizations.rst

         regularization=ag.reg.Constant(coefficient=1.0),
     )

-Now that our galaxy has a `Pixelization` and `Regularization`, we are able to fit the data using it in the same way as before, by simply passing the galaxy to a `Plane` and using this `Plane` to create a `FitImaging` object.
+Now that our galaxy has a `Pixelization`, we are able to fit the data using it in the same way as before, by simply passing the galaxy to a `Plane` and using this `Plane` to create a `FitImaging` object.